 Now it serves as Sri Lanka Police Museum.

 Galle Fort Walls

 Walking around I reached the famous lighthouse of Galle.
 I climbed the fort wall which was already full of tourists.
 I and my camera happily walked on the walls clicking pictures.
-There was the Indian Ocean on one side – trying to kiss the fort walls.
-On the other side was this quaint Galle Fort Town – seen from the vantage point.
+There was the Indian Ocean on one side – trying to kiss the walls.
+On the other side was this quaint town – seen from the vantage point.

 At places, the Sri Lankan fishermen were fishing with the traditional fishing rod in their hands.
 I had till now seen them only in their wooden sculptures.
 It felt like the sculptures have come alive on those small rocks on the seashore.

 As I walked away from the lighthouse, The landscape changed.
 Lighthouses receded and the wall took center stage.
 Bastions made their appearance at regular intervals.
 They made another great viewpoint – I only wish they were a bit better maintained.
 Many tourists sat on the turrets waiting for the iconic sunset.
 However, clouds had a field day that day in June.
 Sun had no choice but to go down quietly.